cnord/doc-security-center/english/11-database-wizard.md

 	/TYPE:<Backup Type>

 The type of backup to be created.
-If this parameter is set to “0”, it indicates fast backup.
-If this parameter is set to “1”, it indicates full backup.
+If this parameter is set to "0", it indicates fast backup.
+If this parameter is set to "1", it indicates full backup.
 The parameter is optional.
 If the parameter value is not set, fast backup will be created.

-	/ BACKUPCOUNT: <Number of files in the destination folder>
+	/BACKUPCOUNT: <Number of files in the destination folder>

 This parameter specifies the maximum number of database backup files in the destination folder.
 If you find that the number of backup files of the same type exceeds the maximum possible number when creating a backup, the oldest backup file will be deleted.
 The parameter is optional.
 If the parameter value is not specified, the value for this parameter will be 10.